rozanlaudzai/go-mysql-restful-api/README.md

 ### Using HTTP File

-The project includes a `test.http` file with example requests that can be used with REST Client extensions in VS Code or IntelliJ IDEA.
+The project includes a `test.http` file with example requests that can be used with REST Client extensions in VSCode or JetBrains IDEs.

 ## 🏗️ Architecture